With A Useful Herb Chart

-Historians, and gardeners, value the stories today because they provide us with a view of what a farmer’s life was in primitive times and so much of it applies to us today.
+Both historians and gardeners value his stories today because they provide us with a view of what a farmer’s life was in primitive times, and how so much of it applies to us today.

-It consists of advice to farmers; when to plant, when to harvest, how to read the skies, how to take good care of animals.
-It is also his philosophy, his belief that it is work (he didn’t believe in sleeping even until dawn) that creates success.
-To him, it was diligence, the actual ethic that created a surplus.
+It consists of advice to farmers; when to plant, when to harvest, how to read the skies, and how to take good care of animals.
+It was also his philosophy, his deeply held belief that it is work that creates success.
+(Hesiod wrote that sleeping till dawn was a little too long!
+To him, it was diligence, the actual ethic, that created a surplus.

 Hesiod said that “work is no disgrace-the disgrace is idleness”-he admired the diligent digger; it was his view of how to lead a good life.

 ‘Herbs to Grow in Partial Shade.’-Herbs are generally sun-loving plants, this is not much fun if your best garden spots are shady.
 Here are plants you can have success within your partially shaded garden.